-adjudicated.
+Over the years, the courts have developed a complicated set of rules and procedures that govern how disparate treatment and disparate impact claims are adjudicated.
 Many of the cases in which these rules have evolved are Title VII cases, but their reasoning typically applies in the ADEA context as well.
 These rules, which differ depending on the type of claim involved, are discussed below.

-Proving a Disparate Treatment Claim.
+Proving a Disparate Treatment Claim

-In general, the courts evaluate individual disparate treatment claims under the ADEA in one of two ways.47 When direct evidence of discrimination is lacking, plaintiffs are generally subject to the burden-shifting framework established by the Supreme Court in McDonnell Douglas v.
+In general, the courts evaluate individual disparate treatment claims under the ADEA in one of two ways.46 When direct evidence of discrimination is lacking, plaintiffs are generally subject to the burden-shifting framework established by the Supreme Court in McDonnell Douglas v.
 Green and Texas Dept. of Community Affairs v.
-Burdine.48 When the plaintiff has direct evidence of age discrimination, use of the McDonnell Douglas burden-shifting model is unnecessary,49 and courts tend to rely instead on the "mixed motive" framework established by the Court in Price Waterhouse v.
-Hopkins.50
+Burdine.47 When the plaintiff has direct evidence of age discrimination, use of the McDonnell Douglas burden-shifting model may be unnecessary.48